shawkyGalal/SmartTool/cloudshell/cloudshell-tutorial.md

+# How To Run

-# Run The SmartTool application on a Google Cloud Compute engine instance
+## Run The SmartTool application on a Google Cloud Compute engine instance
-Consider this Application deployment on GCP will charge GCP billing account
+Consider this Application deployment on GCP will incure charges for your GCP billing account

 ## (QuickStart) Setup using CloudShell

 Use the following GCP CloudShell tutorial, and follow the instructions.

-## Setting Your Environment Parameters
+### - Create new VM instance using the following gcloud command ( Update as per your prefrences )

 ~~~
 PROJECT=moj-prod-apigee		# replace with your own value